 Our top eight picks represent the best of the ice cream scoop world, but there are a lot more options out there.
 To help you understand what makes some scoops better than others, we’ve put together this handy buyer’s guide.

 The three most common materials ice cream scoops are made of are stainless steel, aluminum, and plastic.

-Stainless steel is less conductive than other metals, which means it doesn’t change temperature as rapidly.
-When it comes to scooping ice cream, this means less sticking than you’ll get with other metals.
+Stainless steel is less cold and heat conductive than other metals, which means it doesn’t change temperature as rapidly.
+That means, if you take the time to soak your scoop in hot water first, it will stay warm longer to keep ice cream from sticking to it.
 It is also very durable and easy to care for.

-Aluminum is the next most common metal used to make ice cream scoops.
+Aluminum and aluminum alloy are the next most common metals used to make ice cream scoops.
 Because it cools more rapidly than stainless, these scoops often utilize a non-stick coating to keep ice cream from freezing to the spoon.
 Aluminum is very durable but more prone to scratching than stainless.

 Plastic is used to make cheaper ice cream scoops.
-While ice cream is less likely to stick to plastic, even if the spoon is cold, these scoops are much less durable.
-Plastic scoops don’t tend to last very long and aren’t the best choice for the environment.
+While ice cream is less likely to stick to plastic, even if you don’t run it under warm water, these scoops are much less durable.
+Plastic scoops tend not to last very long and aren’t the best choice for the environment.

 An ice cream scoop doesn’t have to be heavy to work well, but it does have to be durable.
 Typically, mid-weight or heavier scoops will last longer than those that are lighter.

-In order to be effective for scooping hard, frozen ice cream, the spoon part of the scoop should have at least one thin edge that can pierce through the surface of the ice cream easily.
+In order to be effective for scooping rock-hard ice creams, the spoon part of the scoop should have at least one thin edge that can pierce through the surface of the ice cream easily.
 Scoops with pointed ends, like a chisel, work best.
 Half-circle scoops should have sharp edges all the way around.

 You’ll also want to keep in mind the depth of the spoon.
 The shallower the spoon, the more scoops you’ll have to pry out in order to fill your bowl.